Muchova upsets Barty and will face Brady in Australian semis - WHIZ News

-MELBOURNE, Australia (AP) — Top-ranked Ash Barty built a big lead in her quarterfinal match at the Australian Open before her opponent took a medical timeout and left the court.
+MELBOURNE, Australia (AP) — Top-ranked Ash Barty built a big lead in the Australian Open quarterfinals before her opponent took a medical timeout and left the court.

-More than an hour later, it was Barty heading abruptly through the exit.
-She was upset Wednesday by Karolina Muchova, 1-6, 6-3, 6-2.
+More than an hour later, it was Barty heading abruptly for the exit, upset 1-6, 6-3, 6-2 Wednesday by 25th-seeded Karolina Muchova of the Czech Republic.

-Seeded No. 25, Muchova earned her first semifinal berth in a Grand Slam.
-Her comeback win ended Barty’s bid to become the first Australian woman to win the title in Melbourne since Chris O’Neil in 1978.
+Muchova earned her first semifinal berth at a Grand Slam tournament and ended Barty’s bid to become the first Australian woman to win the title at home since Chris O’Neil in 1978.

-“It’s heartbreaking, of course,” Barty said.
+“It’s heartbreaking, of course,” said Barty, who took nearly all of last year off because of the coronavirus pandemic, including opting not to try to defend her 2019 French Open title.
 “But the sun will come up tomorrow.
 You’re either winning or you’re learning, and today is a massive learning curve for me.”

+The women’s semifinals Thursday will be the first matches at Melbourne Park with crowds in nearly a week after the easing of restrictions imposed by the Victoria state government during a five-day lockdown in Australia’s second-largest city to contain the spread of a COVID-19 cluster.

+Tournament director Craig Tiley said Wednesday that attendance will be capped at 7,477 — about half the capacity of Rod Laver Arena — for each of the last four days of the tournament.

-Muchova’s opponent Thursday will be Jennifer Brady, who beat fellow American and good friend Jessica Pegula 4-6, 6-2, 6-1.
-Brady reached her second consecutive Grand Slam semifinal.
+Muchova’s opponent will be 22nd-seeded Jennifer Brady, who beat fellow American and good friend Jessica Pegula 4-6, 6-2, 6-1.
+Brady reached her second Grand Slam semifinal, following a run that far at the U.S. Open in September.

-“I hope I make it a habit,” she said.
+“I hope I make it a habit,” Brady said.
 “Hopefully I have a new habit of making finals.”

-Seeded 22nd, Brady struggled at times and gave her racket an angry toss midway through the second set.
-The unseeded Pegula, who advanced beyond the third round at a major for the first time, appeared to tire down the stretch.
+She struggled at times and gave her racket an angry toss midway through the second set.
+But the unseeded Pegula, who advanced beyond the third round at a major for the first time, appeared to tire down the stretch.

 “We’re such good friends,” Brady said.
 “I’m really happy for her success.
 I know we’ll be having a lot more tough battles.”

+“I started cramping.
+I knew he was cramping, also,” Medvedev said.
+“At the end, I locked completely.”

+Medvedev is into the semifinals of a major for the third time and is one of two Russians into the semifinals at Melbourne Park.
+He joins 114th-ranked Aslan Karatsev, a qualifier in the main draw of a major for the first time, who plays top-ranked Novak Djokovic for a spot in the final.

 Muchova played poorly at the start of her second major quarterfinal, and Barty raced to a 5-0 lead while losing only six points.
-After nine games, Muchova had one winner and 18 unforced errors, and early in the second set, she took a medical timeout that lasted nearly 10 minutes.
+After nine games, Muchova had one winner and 18 unforced errors.

+Early in the second set, she took a medical timeout that lasted nearly 10 minutes, which players are allowed to do if it’s determined they’re having a problem that goes beyond cramps.

 Sunny weather, with the temperature in the mid-80s (30 degrees Celsius), was a factor, Muchova said.